In this section

 Your doctor might ask you to have an EEG (electroencephalogram) test if you have epilepsy, or if they think you might have epilepsy.
 This is a painless test, which records the electrical activity in your brain.
 The results of an EEG may help doctors when they are making a diagnosis, or when they are making decisions about your treatment.

-There are several different types of EEG test and the aim of these web pages is to tell you how they work.
+There are several different types of EEG test.
+This information will tell you how they work.

 Your brain is constantly producing tiny electrical signals.
 During an EEG test, electrodes (flat metal discs) are placed on your head.
 The electrodes pick up the electrical signals from your brain and record them on an EEG machine.

-The electrodes only pick up electrical signals from your brain.
+The electrodes only pick up the electrical signals.
 They do not affect your brain and they do not cause you any pain.

 The EEG machine records the electrical signals from your brain on a computer.
 They look like wavy lines and these represent your brainwave patterns.
 The EEG test can only show your brainwave patterns at the time the test is carried out.
 At different times, your brainwave patterns may be different.